interaction-lab/OpenHMI/OpenSense Workspace/README.md

 If you previously downloaded OpenSense and its major version number (the first digit of the version number) is not 3, please download a newer version from our release page, as an essential component was added in version 3.
 The version number is displayed on OpenSense's main window.

-Although, OpenSense does not require a installation process, its underlying runtime - `.NET 7 runtime` do require an installment.
-To minimize OpenSense package size, .NET 7 runtime is not packaged together with OpenSense.
-To check whether you need to download it from Microsoft and install it.
+Although, OpenSense does not require a installation process, its underlying runtime (`.NET 7 runtime`) and a dependency (`Visual C++ Redistributable`) of a component (OpenFace) we will use here do require going through installment processes.
+To minimize OpenSense package size, They are not packaged together with OpenSense.

+For Visual C++ Redistributable, you can download its VS2022 x64 installer from here ([link](https://aka.ms/vs/17/release/vc_redist.x64.exe)).
+More details can be found at Microsoft's page ([link](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)) including the aforementioned installer download link.

+For .NET 7 runtime, to check whether you need to download it from Microsoft and install it.
 Just find and launch `OpenSense.WPF.exe` by double clicking it.
 If an error prompts like the one below, you do no have .NET 7 runtime installed.
 By clicking the `Yes` button, you will be lead to its download page.
-You can also download it in advance by visiting .NET download page at [https://dotnet.microsoft.com/en-us/download/dotnet/7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) and select `.NET Desktop Runtime 7.x.x Windows x64 Installer`. `SDK 7.x.x Windows x64 Installer` is also acceptable, though it is for .NET developers.
+You can also download it in advance by visiting .NET download page at here ([link](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)) and select `.NET Desktop Runtime 7.x.x Windows x64 Installer`. `SDK 7.x.x Windows x64 Installer` is also acceptable, though it is for .NET developers.

 ![.NET runtime error message box.](images/runtime-not-installed-240px.png)